Yurickh/ouxe/README.md

 # Ouxe

-Basic configuration tool for my common setup
+Basic configuration tool for my common setup.

-It ~is~ will be able to handle:
+It ~is~ _will be_ able to handle:

 - [yarn](https://yarnpkg.com)
 - [prettier](https://prettier.io)